This 1950 Ford Custom Deluxe Convertible is a very nice example in Matador Red. It was fully restored in 2017 by the second owner.

-Sitting at the top of the line the Custom Deluxe owner enjoyed extra trim and comfort items including dual sun visors, horn ring, locking glove compartment door and cigar lighter!
+Sitting at the top of the line, the Custom Deluxe owner enjoyed extra trim and comfort items including dual sun visors, horn ring, locking glove compartment door and cigar lighter!

-Ford produced 398,060 Custom Deluxe Tudor cars for the 1950 model year and had a base price of $1,511.
-It was the biggest selling model for Ford that year.
+Ford produced 50,299 Custom Deluxe convertible cars for the 1950 model year and had a base price of $1,948.

 Original options included; radio, heater, whitewalls, full chrome wheel discs, undercoating and seat covers